Optometry Billing & Coding: 2025 Year in Review + 2026 Updates

 Meeting legal obligations isn't just about avoiding penalties; it also maximizes your optometry reimbursement rates.
 With the right strategies and tools, you can streamline billing processes and capture every dollar your practice has earned.

-Key Medicare Fee Schedule Changes
+Medicare Physician Fee Schedule Updates for 2026

 Notable CPT Code Updates